NoorXd786/ShasaVcPlayer/config/README.md

 ## Images/Thumbnail Vars

 - You can change images which are used in Shasa Music Bot.
-- You can generate telegaph links from [@ShasaTelegraphBot](http://t.me/ShasaTelegraphBot) and use it here.
+- You can generate telegaph links from [@Shasa_Robot](http://t.me/Shasa_Robot) and use it here.

 1. `START_IMG_URL` : Image which comes on /vcstart command in private messages of bot.
 2. `PING_IMG_URL` : Image which comes on /ping command of bot.
 3. `PLAYLIST_IMG_URL` : Image which comes on /play command of bot.
-4. `GLOBAL_IMG_URL` : Image which comes on /stat command of bot.
+4. `GLOBAL_IMG_URL` : Image which comes on /stats command of bot.
-5. `STATS_IMG_URL` : Image which comes on /stat command of bot.
+5. `STATS_IMG_URL` : Image which comes on /stats command of bot.
 6. `TELEGRAM_AUDIO_URL` : This image comes when someone plays audios from telegram.
 7. `TELEGRAM_VIDEO_URL` : This image comes when someone plays videos from telegram.
 8. `STREAM_IMG_URL` : his image comes when someone plays m3u8 or index links.
 9. `SOUNCLOUD_IMG_URL` : This image comes when someone plays music from soundcloud.
 10. `YOUTUBE_IMG_URL` : This image comes if thumbnail generator fails to gen thumb anyhow.
+11. `SPOTIFY_ARTIST_IMG_URL` : This image comes when someone plays Spotify artist via link in inline mode.
+12. `SPOTIFY_ALBUM_IMG_URL` : This image comes when someone plays Spotify album via link in inline mode.
+13. `SPOTIFY_PLAYLIST_IMG_URL` : This image comes when someone plays Spotify album via link in inline mode.

 ## Multi Assistant Mode